Myth 5: Further assessment opportunities

 • whether the student has provided other authentic evidence elsewhere

-• your school’s assessment policy.
+• the school’s assessment policy.

 Read more NCEA myths and facts